Scan at the box office and concession stand to:

 What's more surprising is that this new movie may also be a chance to see some other Spider-Men again!
 Considering the cliffhanger ending of the second movie, we can't wait to see the new film, SPIDER-MAN: NO WAY HOME, which at least features the return of Alfred Molina's version of Doctor Octopus.
 (He was last seen in Sam Raimi's SPIDER-MAN 2, back in 2004!

-Here is everything we know about the next chapter in the web-slinger's story — and the first trailer for SPIDER-MAN: NO WAY HOME!
+Here is everything we know about the next chapter in the web-slinger's story — along with the new trailer for SPIDER-MAN: NO WAY HOME!

 SPIDER-MAN: NO WAY HOME is set to hit theaters on December 17, 2021.

-At long last, the first NO WAY HOME teaser trailer is here!
+For a more restrained look at the movie, you can also see the first NO WAY HOME teaser trailer.
 It's got Peter Parker trying to deal with the fallout of the ending of the last movie, in which Mysterio's last revenge against Spider-Man was the public reveal of his secret identity.
 Peter goes to Doctor Strange for help and things get, well — just watch the video above!

 And we also love this title announcement, which was released back in March of 2021.
 There's little here that reveals much about the actual movie, but this short video does show off the personality of the main cast, which is one of the reasons these newer Spider-Man movies have been so popular.

 The big surprise is that Jamie Foxx is cast as the villain Electro.
 That's odd because Foxx played the character in the second movie starring the previous incarnation of Spidey, 2014's THE AMAZING SPIDER-MAN 2.
-Alfred Molina, who played Doctor Octopus in Sam Raimi's SPIDER-MAN 2, is also back.
+Alfred Molina, who played Doctor Octopus in Sam Raimi's SPIDER-MAN 2, is also back, and the new NO WAY HOME trailer also shows off the Willem Dafoe incarnation of the Green Goblin.
 So that's wild!

 This Spidey-sequel has one of the classic threats that has always hung over the character: Peter Parker's secret identity has been exposed.
 What happens next?